Part 4: Client-Side Forms and Component Patterns

 In this tutorial, you learned:

-• Client-Side Form State: Using use_state() for form data management
+• Client-Side Form State: Using use_state() for local form data and use_action for async operations

 • Event Handlers: Attaching listeners to form elements